-Saint Paul will continue to coordinate services with Ramsey County (the primary public service provider within the City), and the Saint Paul Public Housing Agency (administrator of public housing and HCVs in Saint Paul).
-The City continues working with metro-wide governmental jurisdictions to affirmatively further fair housing regionally in the Twin Cities metro area (inclusive of the 7 counties within the MSA).
+Saint Paul will continue to coordinate services with Ramsey County (the primary public service provider in the City), and the Saint Paul Public Housing Agency (the administrator of public housing and housing choice vouchers in Saint Paul).
+The City is also currently working with metro-wide governmental jurisdictions to affirmatively further fair housing regionally in the Twin Cities metro area.

-As part of the CoC Governing Board, the City, County, community service agencies, and faith-based organizations, such as Catholic Charities and the YWCA St. Paul, work collaboratively planning and implementing homeless/homeless prevention initiatives.
-Saint Paul Foundation sponsors a multi-partner task force, Outside In, to work collaboratively to address the unsheltered homeless population in and around downtown St. Paul.
-The initiative - RUSH - Re-directing Users of Shelter to Housing, will partner with Catholic Charities' Opportunity Center (opening late 2019) with the goal to permanently house the top 100 users of emergency shelters in Ramsey County.
+Also, as part of the Ramsey County CoC Governing Board, the, City, County, community agencies, and faith-based organizations, such as Catholic Charities and the YWCA St. Paul, are very involved with planning and implementing homelessness initiatives.
+Saint Paul Foundation is sponsoring a multi-partner task force, Outside In, to work collaboratively to address the unsheltered homeless population in and around downtown St. Paul - RUSH - Re-directing Users of Shelter to Housing.

-The City will continue to work with Community Development Corporations (CDCs), non-profit organizations, and the private sector (businesses, developers, social service agencies) to provide housing, economic development, and community development services.
-As an example, the City's Low-Income Housing Tax Credit program encourages equity partnerships between private housing providers and non-profit housing organizations.
-Additionally, this program encourages working partnerships among private housing providers, non-profit housing organizations, and social service agencies that serve LMI and homeless residents.
+The City will continue to work with Community Development Corporations (CDCs), other nonprofit organizations in the City, and the private sector (businesses, developers, social service agencies) to provide housing, economic development, and community development services.
+As an example, the City's Low-Income Housing Tax Credit Program encourages equity partnership between private housing providers and non-profit housing organizations.
+Additionally, this program encourages working partnerships among private housing providers, non-profit housing organizations, and community social services that serve low- and moderateincome residents and homeless residents.

 As an example of public/private partnerships, the City, MHFA, private foundations, private donors, and Catholic Charities are working together to build the new Dorothy Day Center Phase II which will provide permanent supportive housing and a new Opportunity Center.
-Catholic Charities' Higher Ground Saint Paul now has a medical respite program which requires coordination between Catholic Charities and institutional private and public health care providers (i.e. Health Care for the Homeless).
+At the same time, Catholic Charities' Higher Ground Saint Paul now has a medical respite program which requires coordination among institutional private health care providers, Catholic Charities, and public health care providers, such as Health Care for the Homeless.

-City economic development programs provide gap financing, which requires businesses seeking assistance to secure other public and private financing from banks, the State, Metropolitan Council, other private sector businesses, private foundations, personal capital, CDCs, and the Saint Paul Port Authority on commercial and industrial projects.
+City economic development programs provide gap financing, which requires businesses seeking assistance to secure other public and private financing from banks, the state, Metropolitan Council, and other private sector businesses, private foundations, personal capital, CDCs, and the Saint Paul Port Authority on commercial and industrial projects.
 This coordination ensues that funds leveraged are maximized and HUD-funding utilized where most needed.